7 Devices Every Airbnb Host Should Put in Their Home

 6. Anti-Pick Deadbolts

 Keep your Airbnb guests feeling safer with anti-lock picking protection on your property’s deadbolts.
 When this clear latch is placed over a deadbolt on your front or back door, the lock can’t be jimmied even if the potential intruder is using a key.
-If you plan to leave your Airbnb property empty for weeks at a time, this could also be a useful protection on doors that you consider vulnerable.
+If you plan to leave your Airbnb property empty for weeks at a time, this could also be useful protection on doors that you consider vulnerable.

 7. Glass Break Alarms